 All of our volunteers and interns in Nepal work alongside local community members in the coordination and day-to-day activities of these programs.
 Our projects are also fully resourced through local businesses, supporting economic development and growth.

-The volunteer projects and internships we run in Nepal are driven by the UN Sustainable Development Goals.
-This is because we believe in a multi-faceted approach to development and impact-driven volunteerism.
+The volunteer projects and internships we run in Nepal are driven by the UN Sustainable Development Goals (UN SDGs).
+This is because we believe in a multi-faceted approach to development and impact-driven volunteering.
 By volunteering in Nepal with GVI, you can contribute to lasting change in SDG 3: Good Health and Well-being, SDG 4: Quality Education, SDG 5: Gender Equality, and indirectly to more of the 17 official goals.

 Collaborate with local educators to help children in Nepal achieve developmental milestones and learning outcomes.
 Participants in this program will work in a local Nepali primary school on projects based on the needs of our partners.